otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 manipulated by an attacker.

 The OTRv4 spec will give implementers a guide to determine the amount of time for session expiration.
-It is difficult to dictate a "good general expiration time" since many secure messaging scenarios exist with different security requirements.
-The session expiration is essentially an expiration on the last message's usability.
-Whether it is the implementer or the user, the time setter should feel comfortable with replies being unreadable and undeniable after this time with the consequence of protecting local key material from being obtained after this time has passed.
+It is difficult to dictate a good general expiration time since many secure messaging scenarios exist with different security requirements.
+The session expiration is essentially an expiration on the last message's readability and deniability.
+The time setter (either the implementer or the user) should expect that replies are unreadable and undeniable after this time.
 For example, if the time is set to 15 minutes, messages received after 15 minutes are unreadable and undeniable, but an attacker must compromise the local keys within 15 minutes in order to read and tamper with the last message sent before that time.
-If the time is set to one month, this allows the responder to reply within that time, but if the local device is compromised within one month, an attacker may read and tamper with the last message sent.
+If the time is set to one month, this allows the responder to reply within one month.
+However, if the device is compromised within one month, an attacker is able to read and tamper with the last message sent.

 #### Message formats